vyordanova/vyordanova.github.io/index.md

 # Здравейте

 Hi, I am Veronika.
 I am a PhD student in University College London (UCL) and visiting researcher in the National Oceanography Centre (NOC) in Southampton, UK.
 I work on mission planning for Autonomous Underwater Vehicles.
-I am interested in applications and research relevet to marine autonomy, such as robotics, machine learning, planning.
+I am interested in applications and research relevet to marine autonomy, such as robotics, reinforcement learning, planning.

 ## Contact and CV
 Email: veronika dot yordanova dot 11 at ucl dot ac dot uk <br>
-CV: <a href="Veronika_Yordanova_CV.pdf">here</a>
+CV: <a href="Veronika_Yordanova_CV.pdf">here</a> <br>
+LinkedIn: <a href="www.linkedin.com/in/veronikayordanova/"> here</a>) <br>
+ResearchGate: <a href="www.researchgate.net/profile/Veronika_Yordanova"> here</a>) <br>

 # Aubout Me